JKGills12/liri-node-app/README.md

 * All successful search results will be logged in the log.txt file.

 ## Technology Used
-axios - used to retriee data from OMDB API
+axios - used to retrieve data from OMDB API

 fs - used to retrieve text from random.txt using the do-what-it-says command